mshytikov/demo-cloudbook-pro/README.md

 Container is pure and don't have app specific state stored withing it.
 And container is automatically removed when it exits. (docker run --rm)

-And application specific dependencies are stored withing project workdir and mounted to container.
+All application specific dependencies are stored withing project workdir and mounted to container.

 ### Setup